3Dprinter6/mbot_s3g/README.md

+# Design for 212 mBot 3D specifically
+The temporary customized version of the NUK 3D printer

 # makerbot_driver

 The makerbot_driver module is designed to communicate with a Makerbot Printer via makerbot_driver Packets.
 The main objectives of this module are to  transform certain actions (i.e. move-to-a-position, heat-up-a-toolhead) into packets of information to be sent and to decode packets of information received from a printer into human parsable formats.